 “And how exactly does Paco work into this scenario?”

-“And you want to do a séance?
-After all these years you’d think Louie would have moved on.”
+“And you want to do a séance?”
+I ask.
+“After all these years you’d think Louie would have moved on.”

 “Yeah, yeah.”
 I take it all in.
 “Let’s say, as improbable as this sounds, Lazy Eye Louie’s body is on that island and Paco is able to communicate with him.
 Then what?”

 The hair on the back of my neck tingles.
 It’s the physical reaction I get whenever someone lies to me.
 The bigger the reaction, the bigger the lie.
 Only, this tingling sensation is so subtle that I barely noticed it.

-Nothing in Phoebe’s statement feels like a lie, but if it caused my Spidey sense to go off even the tiniest bit, then I have to think that something about her statement was disingenuous.
-Despite my better judgment, I’m intrigued.
+Lucky for me, Phoebe had already retired by the time I hit high school.
 “When are you going out on the boat?”
 I ask.

 “Saturday,” Victor says.
-“We’re leaving the marina at 8 am sharp.”
+“We’re leaving the marina at 8 a.m. sharp.”

-“I know,” Victor says apologetically.
-“But we only just discovered all this today.
-Professor Drake reached out to our society to see if we could be of some help.
+Victor grimaces.
+“We only discovered all this today when Professor Drake reached out to our society to see if we could be of help.
 Naturally, Phoebe and I immediately thought of Paco.”

 Paco looks up at me with his big brown Chihuahua eyes.
 Yes, yes, yes.
 I want to talk to a dead pirate.

 I feel like that parent who can’t say no to her child even when they know they should.
 I’ve let the Sunshine Ghost Society use Paco as a medium before, and the results were almost disastrous.
 The society accidentally conjured up the ghost of a woman who’d kidnapped Paco and it nearly cost me my precious little dog.
 I’m not sure I’m willing to take that risk again.
 No matter how intriguing this pirate adventure sounds.

-“Let me think about it,” I say cautiously.
+“Let me think about it,” I say.

 Paco barks happily.
 Oh goody.
 That means yes.